NCERT Solutions for Class 12 English Kaliedoscope Non Fiction Chapter 3

 He has acknowledged that his whole artistic career has been influenced by the works of Shakespeare, Strindberg, Ibsen, and a few other great artists.
 In this writing, Ingmar tells the readers about his journey from childhood into film-making.
 The second part of this chapter is an interview between Italian philosopher and medievalist Umberto Eco and Mukund Padmanabhan.

-In the first part of NCERT Class 12 English Chapter 3 film making film director, Ingmar Bergman shares his journey from a child born in a middle-class family to the life of a film director.
+In the first part of NCERT Class 12 English Chapter 3, film-making film director Ingmar Bergman shares his journey from a child born in a middle-class family to the life of a film director.
 The piece begins with him describing his shooting in Dalarna for his movie “The virgin spring”.
-He describes the weather as being cold, and the entire cast and crew members were covered in different kinds of warm clothes.
+He describes the weather as cold, and the entire cast and crew members were covered in warm clothes.
 Suddenly someone spots a crane flying over their head, and the whole crew is filled with the child-like wonder of seeing four cranes circling over them.
 All of them stop their work to look at this phenomenon.